How to Get From/To Keflavík Airport To/From Reykjavík (Shared Transfer Option)

 I made my way from the plane to the bus in a very short period of time (another way to know how safe Iceland is happens during this time: unlike everywhere else in the world, you are not separated from the rest of the airport upon getting off the plane – you are in the same secured area departing passengers are before going through passport control but I digress!)

-There were multiple buses waiting here and I missed the cutoff for the one ahead of this bus.
-But I only had to wait 5-8 minutes for this bus to fill up – the nice thing is that they did not wait for the bus to be completely full before heading off.
+Not a big deal as I only had to wait 5-8 minutes for this bus to fill up as the nice thing is that Fly Bus did not wait for the bus to be completely full before heading off.
 Note: that there was someone that was helping load luggage onto the bus here

 When you board the bus, the driver will check your ticket and also ask you which bus stop/hotel if you have paid for that option.
 You are given a colored ticket at that time which serves as your transfer ticket to the designated bus stop.